Ian Happ hits go-ahead single in 10th, Cubs move closer to NL Central lead with 5-4 win over Pirates

 Daniel Palencia (4-0) walked Jack Suwinski to start the ninth.
 Alfonso Rivas' bunt was caught by catcher Yan Gomes before Andrew McCutchen grounded into a force out at second.
 Ji Hwan Bae then walked before Ke'Bryan Hayes flew out to deep center to strand two.

-Adbert Alzolay allowed Hayes to score on a sacrifice fly from Joe, but did not give up a hit in the 10th for his 20th save.
+Adbert Alzolay allowed Hayes to score on a sacrifice from Connor Joe, but did not give up a hit in the 10th for his 20th save.

 Rob Zastryzny allowed one run, coming on a single Cody Bellinger lined to left with two outs, on two hits in the first inning after being recalled from Triple-A Indianapolis.